MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/principals-and-identity-providers.md

 #### Examples for Azure AD principals

-Use the syntax in the following table to reference security principals.
-For example, when using management commands to set security roles.
+The syntax in the following table describes how to reference security principals.
+For example, the management commands used to assign security roles to principals expect the principals to be specified with this syntax.

 | Azure AD Tenant | Type | Syntax |
 |--|--|--|